yuanhu2435/neural-compressor/_sources/README.md.txt

 [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html) (AI Kit).
 The AI Kit provides a consolidated package of Intel's latest deep learning and machine optimizations all in one place for ease of development.
-Along with Intel® Neural Compressor, the AI Kit includes Intel-optimized versions of deep learning frameworks (such as TensorFlow and PyTorch) and high-performing Python libraries to streamline end-to-end data science and AI workflows on Intel architectures.
+Along with Neural Compressor, the AI Kit includes Intel-optimized versions of deep learning frameworks (such as TensorFlow and PyTorch) and high-performing Python libraries to streamline end-to-end data science and AI workflows on Intel architectures.